'For Vikings done right, come to Snorri Kristjansson' - Mark Lawrence

-No one confesses, but all the clues point to one person - who cannot possibly be the murderer, at least in Helga's eyes.
-But if she's going to save the innocent from the axe and prevent more bloodshed, she's got to solve the mystery - fast . . .
+All the clues point to one person - who cannot possibly be the murderer, at least in Helga's eyes.
+But if she's going to save an innocent from the axe, she's got to solve the mystery - fast . . .

 Lies.
 Manipulation.
 Murder.
 There's nothing quite like family . . .